+1. Conduct a comprehensive economic impact assessment of the yachting industry to understand its significance and identify areas for improvement bearing in mind a long-term vision and plan.

+Following the publication of the Superyacht Vision, The National Statistics Office (NSO) have started comparing the data already collected to work on formulating a methodological note that will be required for the Economic Impact Assessment.

+Subject berthing and visiting yachts in Malta's marinas to 7% VAT instead of 18% for berthing services, agency fees, provisioning and expenses relating to the preparation of yachts embarking on charters.

+As from January 2024, the Maltese Government decreased the VAT rate to 12% on the hiring of pleasure boats.

-- 1. Conduct a comprehensive economic impact assessment of the yachting industry to understand its significance and identify areas for improvement bearing in mind a long-term vision and plan. - Subject berthing and visiting yachts in Malta's marinas to 7% VAT instead of 18% for berthing services, agency fees, provisioning and expenses relating to the preparation of yachts embarking on charters. - 3.
-Make Malta's registration fee structure more competitive by offering discounted registration fees for green yachts. - 4.
-Adapt loan policies to cater to the maritime industry including longer repayment periods and interest rates, recognizing the extended return on investment in this sector. - Amend highly qualified rules in respect of the Key Employment Initiate to extend the 15% tax benefit to officers on board yachts, incentivizing crew members to become tax residents in Malta.
+3. Make Malta's registration fee structure more competitive by offering discounted registration fees for green yachts.

+4. Adapt loan policies to cater to the maritime industry including longer repayment periods and interest rates, recognizing the extended return on investment in this sector.

+5. Amend highly qualified rules in respect of the Key Employment Initiate to extend the 15% tax benefit to officers on board yachts, incentivizing crew members to become tax residents in Malta.

-- Invest in facilities and infrastructure that support the creation of a "crew island" close to refit yards including office spaces, shops, high-end facilities and hospitality amenities for crew. - 7.
-Devise a scheme to attract FDIs to (a) support 2nd hand superyacht owners subject to undertake a refit project in Malta flying the Maltese flag through tax rebates (b) familiarisation trips to Malta and (c) foster partnerships with leading superyacht refit companies and yacht builders, encouraging their presence and collaboration in Malta. - 8.
-Grants designed specifically to support the modernization and operation of refit yards and to encourage the use of greener technologies, more specifically, building a technical cluster of contractors that can install or retrofit the machinery required for yachts to become compliant with TIER III compliance for engines and emissions.
+6. Invest in facilities and infrastructure that support the creation of a "crew island" close to refit yards including office spaces, shops, high-end facilities and hospitality amenities for crew.

+7. Devise a scheme to attract FDIs to (a) support 2nd hand superyacht owners subject to undertake a refit project in Malta flying the Maltese flag through tax rebates (b) familiarisation trips to Malta and (c) foster partnerships with leading superyacht refit companies and yacht builders, encouraging their presence and collaboration in Malta.

+8. Grants designed specifically to support the modernization and operation of refit yards and to encourage the use of greener technologies, more specifically, building a technical cluster of contractors that can install or retrofit the machinery required for yachts to become compliant with TIER III compliance for engines and emissions.